flightctl/flightctl-ansible/demo/README.md

 ```
 3. Enter your username (demouser) and password retrieved from step 1 in the browser window.

-Note: The default access tokens provisioned have a ttl of and you will need to refresh them by re-running the login step every couple of hours.
+Note: The default access tokens provisioned have a ttl and you will need to refresh them by re-running the login step every couple of hours.

 If you followed the above steps the `client.yaml` file can now be used for authentication with the flightctl services.